Gametrics/standards/grc.md

 ## Condition Field

-This field defines the item’s *current* physical condition, including its overall status and any known damage.
+This field defines the item's *current* physical condition, including its overall status and any known damage.

 The condition field is formatted as: